Human rights in Tibet: Social system

 "All over Tibet I had seen men who had been deprived of an arm or a leg for theft (...)
 Penal amputations were done without antiseptics or sterile dressings."

 An ancient form of slavery which preceded the development of the feudal system, was still extant in a small number of manors in old Tibet (prior to 1959): the nanggzan manors (nanggzan meaning "family slave" in Tibetan).
 In these, according to Chinese sociologist Liu Zhong, "exploitation was not through land-rent but through enslavement" to the manor's owner.
 In return for working the land, the slaves were provided with lodging, clothing and food, albeit minimal.
 "Some slaves had their families [with them] while others did not."
 This residual form of slavery was finally abolished in Central Tibet in 1959 by the Preparatory Committee for the Founding of the Tibet Autonomous Region.

-The nature of serfdom and its applicability to Eastern societies is contested by academics.
-Tibetologist Melvyn Goldstein wrote in 1971 that "Tibet was characterized by a form of institutionalized inequality that can be called pervasive serfdom".
+In Eastern societies, the nature and applicability of serfdom is contested by academics.
+In 1971, the Tibetologist Melvyn Goldstein wrote that "Tibet was characterized by a form of institutionalized inequality that can be called pervasive serfdom".
 However some academics have questioned the applicability of the concept to Tibet, a recent example was Heidi Fjeld who argued in 2003 that feudalism and the use of the term 'serf' was misleading in relation to the social system of Tibet and instead she described it as "a caste-like social hierarchy".

-In the political debate concerning the legitimacy of CCP rule in the Tibetan Autonomous Region, official Chinese sources assert that the Communist invasion was justified in order to end the practice of "feudal serfdom" and other alleged human rights abuses under the Dalai Lama.
+In the political debate concerning the legitimacy of the CCP's rule of the Tibetan Autonomous Region, official Chinese sources assert that the Communist invasion was justified in order to end the practice of "feudal serfdom" and other alleged human rights abuses under the Dalai Lama.

-The Tibetan Government in Exile and supporters of the Tibetan independence movement contend that efforts had been underway in the first half of the 20th century to modernize the country, and argue that human rights abuses under the CCP have inflicted greater suffering and repression of the Tibetan people.
+The Tibetan Government in Exile and supporters of the Tibetan independence movement contend that during the first half of the 20th century, efforts to modernize the country were underway, and they also argue that since the annexation of Tibet by the CCP, the human rights abuses which have been committed have inflicted greater suffering and repression upon the Tibetan people.